twogee/zipdiff/readme.txt

 Valid options are:

 * --comparecrcvalues        compares the CRC values in addition to file size
 * --comparetimestamps       compares timestamps in addition to file size
-* --excluderegex *\<regex>* excludes file name matching regex from comparison
+* --excluderegex *\<regex>* excludes file names matching regex from comparison
 * --excludecvsfiles         excludes CVS folders from comparison
 * --output *\<name>*        name of the output file
-* --skipoutputlevels *\<n>* number of path segment to skip in the output file
+* --trimoutputlevels *\<n>* number of path segments to trim in the output file
-* --skipsourcelevels *\<n>* number of path segment to skip in the source file
+* --trimsourcelevels *\<n>* number of path segments to trim in the source file
-* --skiptargetlevels *\<n>* number of path segment to skip in the target file
+* --trimtargetlevels *\<n>* number of path segments to trim in the target file
 * --errorondifference       use "error" return code (2) if differences have been detected rather than 1
 * --verbose                 print detailed messages